Part 3 Emblem

 Every powerful swing begins with a stable base, but stability is not something you create at address and hope to maintain.
 It must be renewed in every phase of the motion.
 When the body loses its brace, the swing loses its structure and the club begins to wander.
 This chapter shows you how to build a dependable base that stays engaged from takeaway to finish, giving your swing the consistency and control it has been missing.

-I. THE BIOMECHANICAL FOUNDATION: PHASES OF THE IGNITION
+I. PHASES OF IGNITION MECHANICS

 Understanding the mechanics of a golf swing is not just about aesthetics; it is about performance and injury prevention.
 To build a repeatable swing, you must understand the five primary phases of the motion and how your core protects you during each one.